bcoles/kasld/docs/testing.md

   kasld over two copies of a bundle that differ only in a container-fakeable input (the cgroup-reported `MemTotal`/`LowTotal`, faked with the DRAM extent present and masked) and fails if the guaranteed window shifts.
-Needing no ground truth, it runs over the **whole** corpus — including the anonymized fixtures the containment gate skips — so every coupled arch's ceiling rules get covered, not just the truth-bearing captures.
+Needing no ground truth, it runs over the **whole** corpus — including the captures that carry none for the containment gate to use — so every coupled arch's ceiling rules get covered, not just the truth-bearing captures.
 This is what catches the *fakeable-value-reaches-the-guaranteed-window* soundness class (e.g. the `MemTotal`-ceiling bug on the 32-bit and other coupled arches).

 A FAIL is a soundness violation — the engine's resolved window excluded the truth.
-The only legitimate outcomes are PASS (range admits the truth, possibly wide) or N/A (no truth available, e.g. an `--anonymize`-stripped bundle).
+The only legitimate outcomes are PASS (range admits the truth, possibly wide) or N/A (the capture carries no truth to check against: taken without `--kallsyms`, and with the iomem kernel lines read back as zeros).
 Tightness is a separate concern.

 Bundles are captured from real systems — the machine under test, a system attached to a bug report, or an external test VM — so a PASS is